If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 Methods To Grill In The Rain

-If you are determined to grill with a bit of rain coming down, the following ideas will help you accomplish the task with minimal risk to both you and the food on the grill.
+If you are determined to grill in the rain, the following ideas will help you accomplish the task with minimal risk to both you and the food on the gas grill.

-The best method to use will be decided by the severity of the rain and the tools you have on hand to make continuing grilling in the rain a worthwhile prospect.
+The best method to grill in the rain will be decided by the severity of the rain and the tools you have on hand to make continuing grilling in the rain a worthwhile prospect.

 1. Use An Umbrella To Grill In The Rain

-The simplest solution would be to use a handheld umbrella to protect you from getting wet in light rain.
+The simplest solution to grill in the rain would be to use a handheld umbrella to protect you from getting wet in light rain.
 You can hold the umbrella to cover both you and the barbeque as you open the lid to check the food.

-Watch out for floating embers that may be released when the grill is opened.
-These sparks can ignite nylon umbrellas.
+Watch out for floating embers that may be released when the propane grill is opened.
+These sparks can ignite nylon umbrellas even during a rainy day.

-An umbrella is not a good idea if there is lightning about it.
+An umbrella is not a good idea if there is lightning during the inclement weather.
 The steel point of the umbrella can act as a conducting rod, attracting the lightning to that point.

-The level of cover you need from the rain will depend on the severity of the rain and wind.
+The level of grill cover while grilling in the rain day will depend on the severity of the rain and windy weather.
 If the rain is light, you can move the grill under the overhang of your roof to gain some protection from the rain.
+It's best to look into a permanent covered grilling station for your outdoor grilling needs during inclement weather.

 Look out for any open windows where smoke may gain access to your home and fill the house with smoke or the smell of smoke.